bartbutenaers/Node-RED-Tailscale-Tutorial/docs/tailscale_setup.md

 9. Once you have authorized tailscale (to access your provider account), your identity provider account is linked to your new Tailscale account.

 ## Adding devices to your tailnet
 Tailscale agents can be installed on various platforms.
+You will need to install a Taiscale agent on ***EVERY*** device that need to become part of your tailnet.
+Only devices in your tailnet will be able to communicate with each other, via virtual hostnames.

-Since a tailnet needs minimal two agents, lets install 3 agents on different platforms:
+Since a tailnet needs minimal two agents, lets install some agents:
 1. Install a first Tailscale agent on an ***Android smartphone*** like this:
    1. Install the Tailscale app via the Play Store: